SuperOfficeDocs/superoffice-docs/user-guide/en/email/maillink/manage-senders.md

 4. In the **Contact** field, choose from the contacts recorded for the active company.

-5. Check the **Set as primary email address for this contact** box if the contact has more than one email address and you would like this one to be used as his or her default address.
+5. Check the **Set as primary email address for this contact** box if the contact has more than one email address and you would like this one to be used as their default address.

 6. Click **OK**.
 The contact and their email address will be displayed on the **Contacts** section tab of the specified company card.